MethodsAndPractices/vsteam/.github/CONTRIBUTING.md

 1. Visit [docs.microsoft.com](http://cda.ms/4j) and find the API you want to wrap.
 2. Explore the API and get familiar with it.
 3. Fork this repository and create a branch for your work.
-4. Install the SHiPS PowerShell module
+4. Install the `SHiPS` PowerShell module
-5. Install the Trackyon.Utils module
+5. Install the `Trackyon.Utils` module
 6. Write help. **It is important that you do this before you start adding the function.**
 7. Write unit tests.
 8. Code the function.
-9. Add type file.
+9. *If needed:* Add type file.
-10. Add format file.
+10. *If needed:* Add format file.
 11. Update the psd1 file.
 12. Update the CHANGELOG.md file.
 13. Goto 4 for next function.